canmom/canmom.github.io/_posts/rpgs/2018-05-01-sumi-sergrim.md

 **Dissonant Whispers:** requires one spell slot. one creature within 60ft must make Wis save, DC 13, or take 4d6 damage and be forced to move away as far as possible. successful save = half damage only.\\
 **Shatter:** requires one spell splot. everyone in a 10ft-radius sphere must make Con save, DC 13, or take 3d8 damage, doubled if they're inorganic. successful save = half damage.
 Also damages anything mundane object that nobody's carrying.\\
 **Armour of Agathys:** requires one spell slot. gain 10 temporary HP and any creature that hits me in melee takes 10 cold damage until I lose the temp HP.\\
-**Invisibility:** requires one spell slot. whoever I cast it on is invisible. ends when they attack or cast a spell, I lose concentration, or an hour passes.
+**Spider Climb:** requires one spell slot. whoever I cast it on can walk on walls and ceilings.
+Lasts for an hour.

 ## Spellcasting
 **Spell slots:** 2\\